Edward2508/innoppl-task/readme.txt

             * Created UI to Enter task
             * Created Edit/Delete functionality to create task
             * Disabled add button if task is empty
+            * Created Store and Slices and made values updated is store

         4. Cleared localstorage and Redux before logging out